 Yes, auto dialers increase agent efficiency.
 But, how do you choose between the different auto dialers available?
 We’ve put together a definitive list of questions to help you out.
 Your answers can help determine whether a Predictive, Progressive or Preview dialer is best for your business.
 Here goes:

 Question 1: How many calls do you make per day?

-Typically, dialers can be chosen based on number of calls made per day.
+Typically, you should choose dialers based on number of calls made per day.
+For example,

 50-100 calls.
 Choose a Preview Dialer.

 1000+ calls Choose a Predictive dialer.

 Question 2: Do your agents need to time to prepare for the call?